 What did we find after pouring through all the data?
 Let’s just say we hope folks in Decatur don’t mind us spreading the word.

-Here are our top ten places in the Peach State to retire for 2018:
+Here are our top ten places in the Peach State to retire for 2019:

-How We Determined The Best Places To Retire In the Peach State
+How We Determined The Best Places To Retire In the Peach State for 2019

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 71 places from across the state.

 - Low cost of living as measured by rent